open-xchange/appsuite-middleware/documentation/configuration/variables_injection.md

 # Injecting through system environment through fall-back names

 In addition to the token injection approach, system environment variables can be set named according to a deducible identifier from a property name.
-This approach only works for settings available in .properties files; except file `/opt/open-xchange/etc/external-domains.properties`.
+This approach only works for settings available in .properties files; except files:

+* `/opt/open-xchange/etc/external-domains.properties`
+* `/opt/open-xchange/etc/HTMLEntities.properties`

 The deducible fully-qualifying identifier for a property name is: